omec-project/sdcore-docs/deployment/deploymentupf.rst

 Step 1: Create VF devices and bind them to the vfio-pci driver
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 - Create the required VF devices on the PFs that will carry the N3 and N6 networks.
-  In the example below the PFs are ``ens801f0`` for N3 and ``ens801f1`` for N6.
+  In the example below the PFs are ``ens801f0`` for N3 and ``ens801f1`` for N6, so create one VF on each PF.
 If both N3 and N6 will use VFs from the same PF, create at least two VFs on that PF.

   .. code-block:: bash

-     echo 2 > /sys/class/net/ens801f0/device/sriov_numvfs
+     echo 1 > /sys/class/net/ens801f0/device/sriov_numvfs
-     echo 2 > /sys/class/net/ens801f1/device/sriov_numvfs
+     echo 1 > /sys/class/net/ens801f1/device/sriov_numvfs

   Now retrieve the PCI address for the newly created VF devices using below command,